 De Beers Group’s elephant translocation program, Moving Giants, won the Positive Environmental Impact of the year award in the Positive Luxury Awards 2020, which recognizes brands benefiting the environment and showing evidence of real and widespread impact.

 In 2018 RZM Murowa was recognized by the Business Council for Sustainable Development Zimbabwe (BCSDZ) for its commitment to sustainability and participating in Energy and water efficiency in Climate Technology Centre and Network (CTCN).

 Rio Tinto Diavik mine received Canadian Wind Energy Association Group Leadership Award for wind farm project.

-Dominion Diamond Mine’s composter project won the Towards Sustainable Mining 2016 Environmental Excellence for Transforming Waste Management in Canada’s Northwest Territories award.
+Arctic Canadian Diamond Company’s composter project won the Towards Sustainable Mining 2016 Environmental Excellence for Transforming Waste Management in Canada’s Northwest Territories award.